litmuschaos/v1-litmus-docs/docs/devguide.md

 that holds data such as `ChartVersion`, `Contributors`, `Description`, `links` etc.., This metadata is rendered on the ChartHub.
 A chaos chart also consists of a `package` manifest that is an index of available experiments in the chart.

-Here is an example of the [ChartServiceVersion](https://github.com/litmuschaos/chaos-charts/blob/master/charts/generic/generic.chartserviceversion.yaml) & [package](https://github.com/litmuschaos/chaos-charts/blob/master/charts/generic/generic.package.yaml) manifests of the generic chaos chart.
+Here is an example of the [ChartServiceVersion](https://github.com/litmuschaos/chaos-charts/blob/master/charts/kubernetes/kubernetes.chartserviceversion.yaml) & [package](https://github.com/litmuschaos/chaos-charts/blob/master/charts/kubernetes/kubernetes.package.yaml) manifests of the kubernetes chaos chart.

 ### Chaos Experiment